 Enhanced Lead Nurturing

-Here at PDAgroup, we encourage organizers of enablement events to carefully consider the pros and cons of virtual trainings vs. on-site trainings (from both the trainer’s perspective as well as the participants’ perspective) before moving on to plan the details of an enablement event.
+Here at PDAgroup, we encourage organizers of enablement events to carefully consider the pros and cons of virtual training vs. on-site training (from both the trainer’s perspective as well as the participants’ perspective) before moving on to plan the details of an enablement event.
 We have included a table here with the main aspects you should consider when choosing between virtual or on-site enablement.

 Customers increasingly expect vendors to have in-depth knowledge of the specific needs and challenges in their sector and industry.
 Not only is it reassuring if you speak your customers’ language and understand their concerns, but there are deeper issues at stake.
 On issues such as average migration times, vendors need to go beyond providing general figures and averages and carefully consider sector breakdowns.
 Exact guidelines and requirements are often given by sector-specific trade associations and regulatory bodies; these can be used to demonstrate that your product ticks all the right boxes.

 PDAgroup will try its best to stay ahead of these trends and share our knowledge with you here on our blog.
-For future insights, please sign up for our newsletter or follow us on LinkedIn.
+For related insights, check out our post entitled 3 Essential Steps to Long-Term Behavior Change or follow us on LinkedIn.